-Once you have completed Part A, please EITHER attach a copy of the Baptism Certificate OR pass the form to your priest, minister, faith leader or church official who should complete Part B and return it to the school.
-Part B does not need to be completed if you are seeking admissions priority under criterion 9.
+Once you have completed Part A, please pass the form to your priest, minister, faith leader or church official who should complete Part B and return it to the school.
+Only where both parts are completed and the form is returned can your application be prioritised accordingly.
 If you don't return this form, your application will be considered under the "non-faith" criteria.

-PART B - to be completed by a Church Priest or Minister name of child Church Pries st or minister Address Tele phone Fron n your knowledge, please tick box if it describes the child's circumstances: Criterion 3 Children who are Baptised Catholic.
-4 Criterion 5 Children with at least one parent who is a Baptised Catholic.5 Criterion 6 Children with at least one parent who is enrolled on a programme of preparation for Baptism into the Catholic Church when the application is made.
-6 Criterion 7 Children who regularly attend 7 (or whose parent regularly attends) a Christian church.
-8 Criterion 8 Children who regularly attend (or whose parent regularly attends) a church of another faith tradition.
-9 I cor I confirm that the information provided above is accurate.
-Please sign here Date
+faith" c raith" criteria.

+PART B - to be completed by a Church Priest or Minister

+Full name of child

+Chur ch

+Pries t or minister

+Address

+Telephone

+From your knowledge, please tick box if it describes the child's circumstances:

+Criterion 3 Priority will next be given to children who are Baptised Catholic.

+Criterion 4 Priority will next be given to children with a parent who is a Baptised Catholic.

+Criterion 6 Priority will next be given to children with a parent who is enrolled on a programme of preparation for Baptism into the Catholic Church.

+I confirm that the information provided above is accurate.